When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Experiments

-where $t_{r,i,d}\in[0,1]$ denotes the score given by expert $r$ for instance $i$ on the $d$-th dimension.
-For each graph, we repeat the sampling procedure five times to mitigate randomness and avoid accidental bias in evaluation instances.
-The backgrounds of the participating experts are provided in~\cite{tech-report} (F).
+where $t_{r,i,d}$ denotes the score given by expert $r$ for instance $i$ on the $d$-th dimension.

-Figure~\ref{figure:interpretability} presents the expert evaluation results across nine scenarios under two perturbation ratios.
-Across all four datasets, the optimized graphs (\emph{Graph-Aft}) consistently achieve higher quality scores than the original graphs (\emph{Graph-Bef}).
-On Cora with perturbation ratio 0.2, for example, the average score increases from around 70 before optimization to over 80 after optimization, while on WikiCS the improvement is from below 65 to nearly 80.
-Moreover, the improvement becomes more pronounced as the perturbation ratio increases.
-Similar trends are observed on Citeseer and Photo, demonstrating that LAGA enhances the perceived quality of text, structure, and labels under different degradation scenarios.
-Experts particularly noted that the optimized graphs provide \emph{clearer textual descriptions}, \emph{more semantically coherent neighborhoods}, and \emph{more reliable labels}.
-These findings indicate that, beyond improving downstream accuracy, LAGA substantially elevates overall graph quality in a manner that is directly interpretable to human experts.
-To further demonstrate the interpretability of LAGA, we provide case studies in the~\cite{tech-report} (G) that visualize the inputs and outputs of the planning agent, text denoising, and text completing process.
+Figure~\ref{figure:interpretability2} presents the expert evaluation results for WikiCS and Photo datasets.
+In both datasets, the optimized graphs (\emph{Graph-Aft}) consistently score higher than the original graphs (\emph{Graph-Bef}) across all scenarios.
+For instance, on WikiCS with a perturbation ratio of 0.2, the average score increases from around 70 to over 80 after optimization, and a similar trend is observed on Photo.
+The improvements become more pronounced with higher perturbation ratios.
+Experts specifically noted that the optimized graphs exhibited \emph{clearer textual descriptions}, \emph{more semantically coherent neighborhoods}, and \emph{more reliable labels}.
+These findings show that LAGA significantly enhances the perceived quality of text, structure, and labels, making the improvements not only measurable in downstream tasks but also interpretable to human experts.
+More detailed interpretative experimental setup and results are in the Appendix~\ref{appendix:human_expert}-\ref{appendix:case_study}.